lewiswigmore/adx-kusto-finder/README.md

 # Kusto Finder

-Kusto Finder is an Edge extension designed to enhance your browsing experience by providing a powerful search functionality.
+**WIP** | Kusto Finder is an Edge extension designed to enhance the ADX experience by providing the search functionality.
 It allows you to search for specific terms within the content of your open tabs and highlights the found text for easy visibility.

 ## Installation